2019 Ford F-150 Raptor first drive review: Smarter, faster, still king

 2019 Ford F-150 Raptor

-But it’s off-road that the new electronic shocks really enhance the Raptor’s already absurd capabilities.
+But it’s off-road that the new electronic shocks enhance the Raptor’s already absurd capabilities.
 Once airborne the electronics know the suspension has fully dropped and puts the shocks into full-firm mode to better cushion the jolt as the massive truck touches back down to Earth, and to help prevent it from bottoming out.

 In Sport mode, the shocks can be tricked to go fully firm instantly with a simple deep stab of the throttle.
 This allows the driver to prepare the truck for the rugged off-road event that might lie just ahead.